DEOW Japan > An overview of Japanese Cities

 While Yokohama is a popular day trip from Tokyo, residents benefit from quick access to Tokyo’s vast offerings within a 30-minute train ride, making it an ideal living choice with a blend of urban conveniences and cultural richness.

-Japan Study Abroad Network > An overview of Japanese Cities
+DEOW Japan > An overview of Japanese Cities